Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Copyright Infringement.**
 Commercial use of the Software without a valid commercial license constitutes copyright infringement under applicable law.
 Licensor reserves all rights and remedies available under copyright law, including but not limited to: injunctive relief, monetary damages, statutory damages, and recovery of attorneys' fees and costs.
 Licensee acknowledges that unauthorized commercial use may result in liability for copyright infringement in addition to breach of contract claims.

-Termination of this Commercial License does not terminate any rights Licensee may have under AGPL-3.0 for copies of the Software obtained and used solely under that license.
+Termination of this Commercial License does not terminate any rights Licensee may have for free use as defined in `LICENSE`.

 ## 6. NO WARRANTY / LIMITATION OF LIABILITY